The Simons Observatory: Cryogenic Half Wave Plate Rotation Mechanism for the Small Aperture Telescopes: Design

 \section{Design}

-This section describes the mechanical design of the rotation mechanism and highlight its novel aspects.
+This section describes the mechanical design of the rotation mechanism and highlights its novel aspects.
 The overall mechanism can be divided into five major components: the HWP, the superconducting magnetic bearing (SMB), the grippers, the motor, and the angle encoder.

-As shown in Figs. \ref{fig:design_cad_sat} and \ref{fig:design_cad}, the non-rotating cryogenic components of the CHWP mechanism are built onto an 884 mm diameter base plate that mounts to the sky-facing flange of the PTC1 stage.
-The main components mounted onto the base plate are the superconductor ring, the motor system, and the encoder readheads.
+As shown in Figs. \ref{fig:design_cad_sat} and \ref{fig:design_cad}, the non-rotating cryogenic components of the CHWP mechanism are built onto the most skyward flange of the PTC1 stage.
+The main non-rotating components are the superconductor ring, the motor system, and the encoder readheads.
 Additionally, an aluminum shell on the outer diameter of the CHWP assembly provides a mounting flange for skyward optical components (the PTC1 stage IR blocking filters and related heat strapping) and creates a cold, well-regulated radiative cavity to help control the rotor temperature.